emsif84/emsif84.github.io/index.md

 # Hello!
 My name ist Florian, based in Karlsruhe.
-I have an educational background in Economic Psychology, currently working in Data Management and are enthusiastic about Data Analytics and Data Science.
+I have an educational background in Economic Psychology, currently working in Data Management and i´m enthusiastic about Data Analytics and Data Science.

 ### My Data Portfolio on GitHub